youssef1405/Weather-App/README.md

-# Weather-Journal App Project
+# Weather App Project

 ## Overview

-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is about working with Web APIs and asynchronous code, creating a web app that uses OpenWeatherMap API to get weather based on user's location, and dynamically update UI.

-## Instructions
+## Installation

-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+- Clone the repo
+- Run npm install on terminal to download dependencies
+- Run npm run start, node server.js, or nodemon server.js to open the server and start the app
+- Open your browser and go to localhost:3000 to use the app!

-## Extras
+## Technologies Used

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+- HTML and CSS
+- Javascript for client side
+- Node and Express for server side